 b.
-Resubmit Response (if applicable) (not counted against the 15-page program narrative limit).
+Resubmit Response (if applicable) (not counted against the 12-page program narrative limit).

-If an applicant is resubmitting a proposal presented previously to NIJ, but not funded, the applicant should indicate this.
-A statement should be provided, no more than two pages, addressing: (1) the title, submission date, and NIJ-assigned application number of the previous proposal, and (2) a brief summary of revisions to the proposal, including responses to previous feedback received from NIJ.
+If an applicant is resubmitting an application presented previously to NIJ, but not funded, the applicant should indicate this.
+A statement should be provided, no more than two pages, addressing: (1) the title, submission date, and NIJ-assigned application number of the previous application, and (2) a brief summary of revisions to the application, including responses to previous feedback received from NIJ.

 c.
-Table of Contents and Figures (not counted against the 15-page program narrative limit).
+Table of Contents and Figures (not counted against the 12-page program narrative limit).